prebid/prebid.github.io/dev-docs/publisher-api-reference/setConfig.md

 <a id="setConfig-performanceMetrics" />
 #### Disable performance metrics

 Since version 7.17, Prebid collects fine-grained performance metrics and attaches them to several events for the purpose of analytics.
-If you find that this generates much data for your analytics provider you may disable this feature with:
+If you find that this generates too much data for your analytics provider you may disable this feature with:

 ```
 pbjs.setConfig({performanceMetrics: false})